hazelcast/hazelcast/docs/design/sql/18-data-links.md

 source/sink in question, or in the MAPPING for SQL, or by creating multiple data links, all connecting to the same remote system.

-# Two ways to define a of data link
+# Two ways to define a data link

 1. In config.
 This way allows a more reliable way of defining a data link.
 An SQL object can be lost in case of a cluster havoc.
 The user will have to